Skip to main content

 Indexed access

-Access elements with dot notation:
+Access elements using dot . notation:

 var t = (5, someSlice, someBuilder);